Shreyansh-Dev369/Shreyansh-Portfolio/README.md

 This portfolio is built to:

+Showcase my journey in Artificial Intelligence and Machine Learning

+Demonstrate real-world AI-powered products and technical skills

+Highlight expertise in machine learning, backend development, and modern web technologies

-Act as a central professional identity for recruiters
+Serve as a central professional identity for recruiters and hiring teams

-Demonstrate industry-relevant frontend and backend skills

-Reflect my readiness for SDE roles at product-based companies